wixtoolset/wix3/src/chm/documents/bundle/bundle_built_in_variables.html.md

 * NTSuiteSmallBusinessRestricted - non-zero if OS version suite is Restricted Small Business.
 * NTSuiteWebServer - non-zero if OS version suite is Web Server.
 * PersonalFolder - gets the well-known folder for CSIDL\_PERSONAL.
-* ProcessorArchitecture - gets the value of [SYSTEM_INFO.wProcessorArchitecture](http://msdn.microsoft.com/en-us/library/windows/desktop/ms724958%28v=vs.85%29.aspx).
-If NativeMachine is available then it should be used instead because this value is not accurate when running in WOW.
+* ProcessorArchitecture - gets the native [SYSTEM_INFO.wProcessorArchitecture](http://msdn.microsoft.com/en-us/library/windows/desktop/ms724958%28v=vs.85%29.aspx).
 * Privileged - non-zero if the process could run elevated (on Vista+) or is running as an Administrator (on WinXP).
 * ProgramFilesFolder - gets the well-known folder for CSIDL\_PROGRAM\_FILESX86.
 * ProgramFiles64Folder - gets the well-known folder for CSIDL\_PROGRAM\_FILES.